The State of Innovation

 Lab Space to Help Companies Launch, Scale and Mature

-New Jersey has more than 8.3 million sq. ft. of lab space available from incubators to stand-alone space at research parks and hubs.
+New Jersey has 18.2 million sq. ft. of lab inventory space from incubators to stand-alone space at research parks and hubs.

 New Jersey’s Economic Development Authority (NJEDA)’s Commercialization Center for Innovative Technologies (CCIT) in North Brunswick offers a 46,000 sq. ft. incubator that is currently home to 2 dozen businesses and includes 27 wet labs as well as offices.
 Genesis Imaging recently moved into the incubator to develop novel automated tissue imaging methods to quantify fibrosis.
 CEO Mathieu Petitjean said he “couldn’t be happier with [CCIT’s] personalized attention, affordable lab space, and access to business-development resources.”